zhongliyingg/northwind/README.md

 ...
 ```

+## Notes
+The data initialisation process queries from the remote database and archives the data to a set of Parquet files.
+Subsequent initialisation process reads in data from the Parquet files.

+In the event the data cannot be queried from the remote MySQL Database, the data will be read in from a backup set of parquet files downloaded previousy.

-# Querying Data
+## Querying Data

 Note the table names & columns has been converted from CamelCase to snake_case for readability & ease of query.

-The data has been loaded into Temp Views which will allow it to be queried using `spark.sql`.
+The data are loaded into Temp Views which will allow it to be queried using `spark.sql`.

 Example:
 ```